clay/clay-kiln/behaviors/README.md

 * **options** _(required)_ an array of strings or objects (with `name`, `value`, and optionally `sites`)

 If you specify options as strings, the label for each will simply be the option converted to Start Case.
+If this behavior is run on a site with no available options, an error message will appear.
+Please use the `reveal` behavior to conditionally hide/show fields based on site.

 ```yaml
 field1: